 Medical Emergency Response and MUE-QI

-As part of the medical emergency response learning experience, Basic Life Support (BLS) and Advanced Cardiovascular Life Support (ACLS) certification are required for PGY-2 internal medicine pharmacy residents.
+As part of the medical emergency response learning experience, Basic Life Support (BLS) and Advanced Cardiovascular Life Support (ACLS) certification are required for PGY-1 pharmacy residents.
 Education and training for BLS and ACLS are provided free of charge.
 Additional simulation training on code cart basics and code-specific competencies are completed in the Mayo Clinic Department of Pharmacy Education and Training Center.
-Pharmacy residents are assigned code pagers throughout the year.
+You actively respond to medical emergencies throughout the year, including codes, trauma, and stroke events.

 Medication use evaluation and quality improvement training

 All residents are required to complete a medication use evaluation (MUE) and accompanying quality improvement (QI) project during the residency year.
-The goal of the MUE-QI project is to develop a systematic process designed to determine, improve, and maintain the appropriate and effective use of medications.
-You are afforded a mentor and are required to complete QI education and training through Mayo Clinic Quality Academy.
+The goal of the MUE-QI project is to develop a systematic process designed to determine, improve and maintain the appropriate and effective use of medications.
+Residents are afforded a mentor and are required to complete QI education and training through the Mayo Clinic Quality Academy.